 Lowering blood pressure

-It is important to note that taking these minerals in supplement form will not provide the same health benefits as when they are consumed in food.
-Swiss chard contains all three of these healthy minerals and can help improve intake, especially with magnesium.1
+Swiss chard contains all three of these healthy minerals and can help improve intake, especially with magnesium.

-According to a 2013 study published in the British Journal of Clinical Pharmacology, foods high in dietary nitrates like Swiss chard have been shown to have multiple vascular benefits, including reducing blood pressure, inhibiting platelet aggregation, and preserving or improving endothelial dysfunction.
+A 2013 study published in the British Journal of Clinical Pharmacology, found that foods that are high in dietary nitrates, like Swiss chard, have multiple vascular benefits.
+These include reducing blood pressure, inhibiting platelet aggregation, and preserving or improving endothelial dysfunction.

-Swiss chard contains an antioxidant known as alpha-lipoic acid, which has been shown to lower glucose levels, increase insulin sensitivity and prevent oxidative stress-induced changes in patients with diabetes.
-Studies on alpha-lipoic acid have also shown decreases in peripheral neuropathy or autonomic neuropathy in diabetics.4
+Swiss chard contains an antioxidant known as alpha-lipoic acid.
+This has been shown to lower glucose levels, increase insulin sensitivity, and prevent oxidative stress-induced changes in patients with diabetes.

 Improving athletic performance